ModUDuke/Causal-Inference-Modeling/chapter1.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:ed84d2c77d

 ## Cash or Card, Part 4 - Probit or Logit?
-There’s another kind of probability model that we should check before we’re done called a legit model, and it’s often done as a counterpart to probit models.
+There's another kind of probability model that we should check before we're done called a legit model, and it's often done as a counterpart to probit models.
 In logit regression, the predicted values are calculated using:

 $P (Y = 1|X) = \frac{1}{1+e^{-(\hat{\beta_{0}}+\hat{\beta_{1}}X)}}$